sgvlug/website_presentation/presentation.rst

 Easy Way to Make Posts
 ======================

-Since we are using the SGVTech Meetup Group, I made a script to easily convert the contents of the meetup events into Markdown for Pelcian.
+Since we are using the SGVTech Meetup Group, I made a script to easily convert the contents of the meetup events into Markdown for Pelican.
 It also adds some meta data about the event data and location.

 ----

-Set up meetup2md
+Obtain meetup2md
 ================

+Download meetup2md from Github and initialize it's submodules:

 .. sourcecode:: shell-session